-Some people get a set paycheck every month, but for many people it fluctuates depending on how much they worked that month, overtime, holidays etc. How do you budget when your income changes all the time?
+Some people get a set paycheck every month, but for many people, it fluctuates depending on how much they worked that month, overtime, holidays, etc.

 - Deduct 15% (or 30% or 50%!) for savings.
 Put this in your savings ladder.

 - Deduct your bills from this amount left after steps 2 and 3.

 - If you have paychecks that are truly feast or famine (some months you make significantly more and some months you don’t even make enough to cover bills you will have to put extra in feast months into your bills and food accounts.
-It will take a lot of self-control and planning but it can be done!
+It will take a lot of self-control and planning, but it can be done!